Home

 Connecting Mining, Finance and Engineering Executives

-Shearman & Sterling's Conference Center, at 599 Lexington Ave
+Shearman & Sterling's Conference Center, at 599 Lexington Ave., New York City

-Workshop I. Adam Hawkins and Alan Oshiki: Why We Lose.
+I. Adam Hawkins & Alan Oshiki: Why We Lose.
 How We Can Win.
-Win Hearts and Minds by Defining, Understanding, and Adapting to Social, Political, and Reputational Risk Factors
+Win Hearts & Minds by Defining, Understanding, and Adapting to Social, Political, and Reputational Risk Factors

-Christopher Ryan and Jesse Sherrett: Shearman & Sterling LLP: Key Risks Relating to New Technologies and Steps That Mine Owners and Contractors Should Consider
+Christopher Ryan and Jesse Sherrett: Shearman & Sterling LLP and Gerhard Rudolph, co-Head of Allen & Overy Mining & Metals Group (Johannesburg): Key Risks Relating to New Technologies and Steps That Mine Owners and Contractors Should Consider

 Dave McLane, PE and Dan Kenny: Burns & McDonnell: The Challenge of Delivering Projects as the Mining Industry Transitions to a Decarbonized World: What's Involved